mstoelzle/solving-occlusion/README.md

 pip install -r requirements.txt --user
 ```

+We use the PatchMatch [[1]](#1) algorithm as a (traditional) baseline for in-painting of the occluded elevation maps.
+If this baseline is specified for use in the config, the following installation steps to use the dependency [PyPatchMatch](https://github.com/vacancy/PyPatchMatch) need to be taken:
+1. Install the pkg-config package - for macOS: `brew install pkg-config`.
+2. Manual build of OpenCV - for macOS: https://docs.opencv.org/master/d0/db2/tutorial_macos_install.html.
+Set the CMake boolean variable `OPENCV_GENERATE_PKGCONFIG=ON`.
+Install OpenCV from the build directory: `sudo make install`
+3. Set the environmental variable `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig`
+4. Install the PyPatchMatch package: `cd src/learning/models/baseline/py_patch_match & make`

 ### 4. Generating a dataset

 We use JSON config files to specify all settings and parameters of our experiments.